 — Appropriate interactions with others

 Each boy participates in the development of an individual program plan focused on spiritual, physical, intellectual, relational, and emotional needs.
 Daily activities are designed to promote learning, growth, and healing.
 Daily chores are required.

 Back on Track youth attend Sunday services at neighboring churches of various denominations, with their House Parents.

 Truancy or a life crisis can leave boys way behind in school, and make it difficult for them to graduate and earn a diploma.
-That’s why siddle and high school boys attend Bethel Christian Academy, our on-campus school.
+That’s why middle and high school boys attend Bethel Christian Academy, our on-campus school.
 With classes sizes of 3 to 12 students, our students receive personalized attention that allows them to catch up in school and earn a high school diploma.

 The home-style living environment at Bethel helps youth overcome patterns of truancy and rebellion.
-All boys in the home get up and ready for school and attend classes on campus together, with positive reinforcement from house parents and teachers.
+All boys in the home get up and ready for school and attend classes on campus together, with positive reinforcement from House Parents and teachers.

 Families or legal guardians visit and call their children on a regular basis.
 In addition, they attend all meetings, counseling sessions, and parent education classes, maintain contact with houseparents and social workers, while working to prepare for reunification.